CPSC-1520/cpsc-1520-workbook-jan2024-a03-dgilleland/src/009/LOGs.md

 - [ ] Demonstrate the ability to intercept keyboard events in the browser
 - [ ] Explain how to prevent the default behaviour of events
+- [ ] Explain how to prevent events from bubbling up the DOM tree